Canine osteoarthritis treatment plans are designed to control the signs and symptoms of the disease.

 First, relieve the pain

 NSAIDs are the drugs of choice to relieve pain associated with osteoarthritis but not all NSAIDs are created equal.
-Meloxidyl® (meloxicam) Oral Suspension is a safe, effective and readily accepted suspension that allows a very precise dosage and is indicated for the control of pain and inflammation associated with osteoarthritis in dogs.
+Meloxidyl® (meloxicam oral suspension) 1.5 mg/mL is a safe, effective and readily accepted suspension that allows a very precise dosage and is indicated for the control of pain and inflammation associated with osteoarthritis in dogs.

 Then, manage mobility